 "Intersection" means the point on the countywide grid system which identifies the location where two or more streets cross one another.

-"Meridian street" means the north and south directional street (Main Street in Salt Lake City) which benchmarks the permanent origin of the countywide grid system and provides a datum point from which the coordinates of all other streets and legal situs addresses are calculated (see "baseline street").
+"Meridian street" means the north and south directional street (Main Street in Salt Lake datum point from which the coordinates of all other streets and legal situs addresses are calculated (see "baseline street").